Rajat2110/Rajat2110/README.md

 ###

-<p align="left">My name is Rajat and I'm a highly motivated and enthusiastic web developer with a passion for creating dynamic and user-friendly web applications.</p>
+<p align="left">Hi I'm Rajat and I am a Data Engineer with a passion for building scalable and efficient data pipelines.
+I work primarily with Python, Apache Spark, AWS Glue, and other AWS services to design and maintain robust data workflows in cloud environments.</p>

 ###